Orlando Travel Itinerary for Families

 Family at Discovery Cove, Florida

 It isn’t hard to decide to go to Orlando, Florida.
 It is a hot spot for tourism.
-In fact, over 125 million people traveled to Florida in 2018.
+In fact, over 143 million people traveled to Florida in 2025, that is up from 125 million people in 2018.
 Orlando typically sees more than half of that number alone.

 The question isn’t “Is Orlando worth it?” or “What would we do in Orlando?” but rather “How do we narrow down the possibilities?!?!?”
 There are so many things you can do in Orlando.
 There are theme parks as well as experiences that are more unique to Florida itself.
 If you are willing to travel a bit, you can hit even more options outside of Orlando.

-When we were first deciding what to do while in Orlando, I brainstormed a long list of ideas of things we could do.
+When we were first deciding what to do while in Orlando the first time we visited, I brainstormed a long list of ideas of things we could do.
 There were at least twice as many possibilities than we had time for.
 We narrowed things down to what we would like best as a family with our kids’ ages, interests, and past experiences.
 Here is our 10 day itinerary for Orlando, Florida.
+For this trip, our kids were 14, 12, 10, and (almost) 7.

-I will have detailed posts for each of the main parks and locations we visited.
-I will add links to those as I get them done.
+I also have detailed posts for each of the main parks and locations we visited.

 Orlando, Florida Travel Itinerary for Families